betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 GPS Rescue will have improved eading control if reliable, accurate Mag information is available, especially during ascents and descents on windy days.

-:::note
+:::danger
-DO NOT enable Mag if you rely on GPS rescue, unless you are ABSOLUTELY CERTAIN that the Mag data is accurate and reliable, and have confirmed that enabling Mag makes a significant improvement in rescue behaviour!
+DO NOT enable Mag if you rely on GPS rescue, unless you are ABSOLUTELY CERTAIN that the Mag data is accurate and reliable!
 :::

 ## What is a Magenetometer? {#magnetometer-explanation}